solidify/jira-azuredevops-migrator/docs/faq.md

 ## 14. Azure DevOps Rate and usage limits (ADO Cloud only)

-In the unlikely event that you experience issues with being rate limited by Azure DevOps, we always reccomend the following procedure:
+In the unlikely event that you experience issues with being rate limited by Azure DevOps, we always recommend the following procedure:

 ### Check usage statistics